AtelierLibre/raspi_postgis/6_Extracting_information_from_the_topology.md

 The topology itself is not the place to store attribute information, even about the elements of the topologies themselves.

-It is best to store that information in a separate table linked to the elements in the topology.
+It is best to store that information in a separate attribute table linked to the elements in the topology.

+In this case the topology contains:

+- street_segment_topo.node
+- street_segment_topo.edge_data
+- street_segment_topo.face